Code-Institute-Submissions/away-day/TESTING.md

 an exception.
 This needs to be fixed using an if else statement that extends the range to 2km or 5km.

 ## Validation

+Each page was directly inputted into the W3C HTML Validator to check that the markup used passed W3C standards.
+The CSS style sheet was directly inputted into the W3C CSS Validator.
+The results can be seen below.

 ### Issues Raised